-For more information and specific course work, please refer to the Interdepartmental Programs section.
+For more information and specific course work, please refer to the Interdepartmental Programs section starting on page 200.

 Which Degree Program Should I Choose?

 The four masters degree programs are distinct and it is important to understand which one best fits your needs.
 The following table details some of the major differences between the four programs.
 Competencies for each program are included earlier in the catalog.